rave-engine/python3-android/README.md

    * (Optional) run `./test.sh` to setup an Android emulator and run automated Python regression tests.
    * Run `./clean-generated.sh` to clean things up for the next build.

-Currently, cross-compiling is only supported for Linux hosts due Python cross-compile limitations.

 Requirements
 ------------